Introduction

 Assets that are transferred between legal entities require a specific asset lifecycle state and functional location.

-Asset lifecycle state and functional location parameters must be different for incoming and outgoing transfers in the same legal entity.
+- The asset lifecycle state and functional location parameters must be different for incoming and outgoing transfers in the same legal entity.
 This setup allows assets to be transferred back to the source legal entity (their original legal entity), if required.

-There is no requirement for filling out both Incoming and Outgoing parameter groups in one legal entity.
+- There is no requirement for filling out both Incoming and Outgoing parameter groups in one legal entity.
 You can set up a source legal entity for outgoing only and a target legal entity for incoming only, if required.

-1. Select Asset management > Setup > Asset management parameters.
+- Go to Asset management > Setup > Asset management parameters.

-4. In the Transfer asset section > Incoming group > Functional location field, select the functional location that assets are installed on when being transferred to a legal entity.
+- For the field Functional location, set the functional location that assets are installed in when being transferred to a legal entity.
+Note that the functional location must be active and allow asset installation.

-1. If the toggle button is set to 'No', only parent assets can be selected for asset transfer.
+- Allow selecting sub-assets: Enable the toggle button to Yes if you want to allow transfer of child assets independently of parent assets.
+If the toggle button is set to No, only parent assets can be selected for asset transfer.

-1. In order to complete asset transfer, the lifecycle model selected on the asset type must include this lifecycle state.
+- For the field Lifecycle state, set the asset lifecycle state that assets get when being transferred from a legal entity.
+In order to complete asset transfer, the lifecycle model selected on the asset type must include this lifecycle state.

-7. In the Transfer asset section > Outgoing group > Functional location field, select the functional location that assets are installed on when being transferred from a legal entity.
+- For the field Functional location, set the functional location that assets are installed on when being transferred from a legal entity.
+The functional location must be active and allow asset installation.

 Refer to Microsoft documentation for more information about standard setup in D365FO Asset management:

-Set up asset lifecycle states
+Set up asset lifecycle states (screenshot 02,03)

 Set up functional locations